ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 WebTransport servers in general are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).

-When an HTTP/3 connection is established, the client and server have to negotiate a specific set of QUIC transport parameters that indicate support for various WebTransport features.
-Most notably, the `http3_transport_support` parameter signals WebTransport support to the peer.
+When an HTTP/3 connection is established, both the client and server have to negotiate a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they both support WebTransport over HTTP/3.

 WebTransport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
 If the server accepts the request, an WebTransport session is established.
-As a part of this process, the client proposes, and the server confirms, a session ID.
+The resulting stream will be further referred to as a *CONNECT stream*, and its stream ID is used to uniquely identify a given WebTransport session within the connection.
-A session ID (SID) is unique within a given HTTP/3 connection, and is used to associate all of the streams and datagrams with the specific session.
+The ID of the CONNECT stream that established a given WebTransport session will be further referred to as a *Session ID*.

 After the session is established, the peers can exchange data using the following mechanisms: